Photonic Integrated Quantum Cryptography System

 • Host Institution: ThinkQuantum S.R.L

-• Research Institutions: Università degli Studi di Padova
+• Research Institution: Università degli Studi di Padova

 Project Timeline